Thomas Bartlett Whitaker: Murders

-On December 10, 2003, Thomas Bartlett "Bart" Whitaker falsely told his family that he had just taken his final university exams and would soon be graduating from SHSU.
-They drove to the nearby Pappadeaux restaurant in Stafford for a celebratory dinner.
-Whitaker had enlisted an individual named Chris Brashear to carry out the shootings, and a Steven Champagne to be the getaway driver for Brashear.
-Brashear, dressed in black (including a ski mask), entered the Whitaker family home, took Kevin's gun and ammunition from a locked box in his room, staged a burglary, and then waited near the front door for the Whitaker family to return home.
-Upon returning home, but before entering the house, Bart said that he needed to collect his cell phone from his parked Yukon, knowing that Brashear was armed and waiting inside to kill his family.
-Bart's brother Kevin entered the family home first and reportedly smiled when he saw the masked Brashear.
+On December 10, 2003, Bart falsely told his family that he was graduating from SHSU.
+The family drove to the nearby Pappadeaux restaurant in Stafford for a celebratory dinner.
+Whitaker had enlisted two individuals to carry out the shootings: Chris Brashear, shooter, and Steven Champagne, Brashear's getaway driver.
+Brashear, dressed in black (including a ski mask), entered the Whitaker family home, took Bart's brother Kevin's gun and ammunition from a locked box in his room, staged a burglary, and then waited near the front door for the Whitaker family to return home.

+Upon returning home but before entering the house, Bart said that he needed to collect his cell phone from his parked Yukon, knowing that Brashear was armed and waiting inside to kill his family.
+Kevin entered the family home first and reportedly smiled when he saw the masked Brashear.
 Brashear shot Kevin once through his chest, and Kevin fell to the floor.
 Patricia was then also shot in the chest, also falling to the floor.
 Kent rushed in and was shot in the shoulder with the bullet shattering his humerus.
 Bart then ran inside and staged a struggle with Brashear, getting shot in his left arm to divert suspicion.

 Brashear then exited through the Whitakers' back door and jumped over the fence into the rear neighbor's yard.
-Bart's brother Kevin died within minutes of being shot; his mother Patricia died shortly after the start of her airlift by Life Flight to Memorial Hermann Hospital.
+The Whitakers' neighbor, Cliff Stanley, was the first person to arrive on the scene.
+He could see that Kevin was dead, but Patricia was still alive.
+Patricia died shortly after the start of her airlift by Life Flight to Memorial Hermann Hospital; Bart's father Kent survived.
 Bart told first responders that he thought the gunman was black, in order to divert suspicion away from Brashear.
-Bart's father Kent survived the shooting in which his wife and son were killed.

 Investigation and arrest

-Whitaker left for Mexico in June 2004, using $3000 to persuade an acquaintance to assist him; he assumed the name "Rudy Rios", found work in a furniture shop in Cerralvo, Mexico, developed a relationship with a woman, and concocted a story of service in Afghanistan to explain his gunshot wound.
+Whitaker left for Mexico in June 2004.
+He told his father he was going to a club and never returned.
+Using $3,000 to persuade an acquaintance to assist him, he assumed the name "Rudy Rios" and found work in a furniture shop in Cerralvo, Mexico.
+There, he developed a relationship with a woman and concocted a story of service in Afghanistan to explain his gunshot wound.
 He lived there under the false name for over a year.
 On September 15, 2005, a capital murder warrant was issued against Whitaker.
 The acquaintance who had assisted Whitaker to flee became aware of reward money that had been offered for his arrest, and communicated Whitaker's whereabouts to the police.

 Cooperating with US authorities, Mexican authorities arrested Whitaker without incident under immigration charges.
 In September 2005, Whitaker was handed over to U.S. authorities at the border town of Laredo, Texas, where he was arrested for capital murder.